barc/backbone.giraffe/src/docs/collectionView.md

   },
 ```

-Adding of child items has to happen after this collection view has rendered
+Child items must be added after this collection view has rendered itself.
-itself.

 ```js
   afterRender: function() {